PhamMinhHaiAu-12035071/xp1/docs/development-guidelines.md

 /// )
 /// ```
 class UserInfoCard extends StatelessWidget {
-  /// Tạo [UserInfoCard].
+  /// Creates [UserInfoCard].
   ///
-  /// [user] là required và không được null.
+  /// [user] is required and cannot be null.
-  /// [onTap] là optional callback khi user tap.
+  /// [onTap] is optional callback when user taps.
-  /// [showAvatar] mặc định là true. const UserInfoCard({
+  /// [showAvatar] defaults to true. const UserInfoCard({
     required this.user,
     this.onTap,